Sumireneko/vectrize_plugin/README.md

 # Features
 * Trace as filled color area and Line Art
 * Tracing Whole image or Rectangle selection area
-* Recommend :An image smaller than 256ｘ256 pixels
+* Recommend :An image smaller than 512ｘ512 pixels

 Thanks to each libraries authors!

+v0.25
+Fixed the process of converting from tuple to list.
+Data loading speed is approximately 13 times faster.

+v0.15 initial release